robertbiv/Crypto-Transaction-Tracker/TERMS_OF_SERVICE.md

 - Direct, indirect, incidental, special, exemplary, or consequential damages
 - Loss of profits, revenue, data, use, or other intangible losses
 - Damage to data or property
-- Tax liabilities, penalties, interest, or back taxes
+- Transaction liabilities, penalties, interest, or back Transactions
 - Audit costs or legal fees
 - Any damages arising from use or inability to use the Program